-9.5 Once the councillor has either left the area where the meeting is being conducted or remains in the meeting under ministerial approval, the council can continue discussing and deciding on the matter at hand.
-However, if the prescribed conflict of interest was reported to the meeting by a councillor other than the subject councillor, then the councillor must disclose their belief or suspicion to the chairperson and the processes, duty to report another councillor's conflict of interest under section 150EW of the LGA, will apply.
-If the councillor with the suspected COI considers there is no conflict of interest then the eligible councillors must make a decision whether or not the subject councillor has a prescribed conflict of interest under section 150EX(2) of the LGA.
+9.5 Once the councillor has either left the area where the meeting is being conducted or remains in the meeting under ministerial approval, the local government can continue discussing and deciding on the matter at hand.
+However, if the prescribed conflict of interest was reported to the meeting by a councillor other than the subject councillor, then the councillor must disclose theirbelief or suspicion to the chairperson and the processes, duty to report another councillor's conflict of interest under section 150EW of the LGA, will apply.
+If more than one councillor is reported by another councillor to have a suspected prescribed conflict of interest in a matter, the meeting must deal with each councillor individually.
+If the councillor with the suspected declarable conflict of interest considers there is no conflict of interest, then the eligible councillors (those who do not have a conflict of interest in the matter) must make a decision about whether or not the subject councillor has a prescribed conflict of interest under section 150EX(2) of the LGA or section 177U(2) of the COBA applies.